 .Implementation is “paused”

-In Indiana, the initial effort to reconsider Common Core in 2012 petered out in the legislature.
+The initial effort to reconsider Common Core in 2012 petered out in the legislature.
 Common Core had strong support at the time from Daniels, Bennett, key legislative leaders and all 11 members of the Indiana State Board of Education.

-But in 2013, opposition to the Common Core had grown.
+But just a year later, opposition to the Common Core had grown.
 New Gov. Mike Pence has said he is uncertain about the Common Core while new state Superintendent Glenda Ritz favored a re-evaluation of the standards.
 State Sen. Dennis Kruse, who chairs the senate’s education committee, announced he no longer supported the Common Core.
 An opposition group, led by a pair of Indianapolis moms, pushed lawmakers to step back from Common Core.
 Ultimately, lawmakers approved a bill that “paused” implementation of the Common Core, requiring the state education department to study the standards and make recommendations.

 What’s tested is taught

 State tests begin at third grade.
-So the original plan called for new Common Core linked tests in 2014-15.
+So the initial plan called for new Common Core linked tests in 2014-15.
 Indiana was originally part of the Partnership for the Assessment of Readiness for College and Career (PARCC), one of two consortia of states creating Common Core linked tests, and had planned to adopt PARCC tests in place of the state ISTEP exam in 2014-15.
-But in the summer of 2013, new Gov. Mike Pence announced Indiana would withdraw from PARCC and seek a different approach for testing.
+But in 2013, new Gov. Mike Pence announced Indiana would withdraw from PARCC and seek a different approach for testing.

 There is also the issue of the future cost of testing.
 The Indiana Office of Management and Budget in the summer of 2013 produced a fiscal impact study that showed the state could save some money if it used Common Core tests produced by the consortia rather than adapting ISTEP or creating their new tests.

-In 2013-14, Indiana will spend about $34.3 million to administer ISTEP.
+In 2013-14, Indiana was expected to spend about $34.3 million to administer ISTEP.
 OMB found the cost would be less — between 31.4 million and $33.2 million — if the state simply adopted Common Core tests built by one of the consortia.
 Reworking ISTEP to qualify it as “college and career ready,” or creating a new home-grown state test, would cost about $34.7 million, or more than any other option, the OMB reported.